anubhavpgit/anubhavpgit.github.io/content/current.md

 I just finished watching Paatal Lok - Season 2 this weekend, and it's an exceptionally good Indian show.
 It's a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys Indie crime dramas.
 On the other hand, I am currently watching a heartfelt, light-hearted show called Ted Lasso.
 It's a comedy-drama series that follows an American football coach who is hired to manage an English football team.
 The sheer optimism and relentless positivity in the show are infectious.

 Here's what else is in store: [reads/shows](/reading.html).
-Looking forward to an exciting weekend! 🍿 🍺
+Looking forward to an exciting month ahead! 🍿 🍺

 ###### January